conviva-nsolanki/conviva-ios-appanalytics/README.md

    <summary><b>network_request</b></summary>

-   This feature supports `URLSession`, `NSURLConnection`, and third-party network libraries built on top of `URLSession` or `NSURLConnection`.
+   This feature supports `NSURLSession`, `NSURLConnection`, and third-party network libraries built on top of `NSURLSession` or `NSURLConnection`.

   **Request and Response Body Collection:**